Lukc/tartines-www/rules.md

 ## Basic membership

-The [Council] *may* approve one’s request to become a member of Tartines.
+The [Council] *may* approve one's request to become a member of Tartines.

 Upon doing so, the new member will be named **knight**, **squire** or **scribe**.
 The title is chosen by the Council.

-Knights are administrators or people who fight for Tartines or its events on a political or organisational level.
+All of the three titles are equal in rank in status, and they serve no limitative purpose.

+---

+Knights

+: **Knights** are administrators or organisers of Tartines' events.
+They also ought to represent Tartines before other organisations or groups.

+Squires

-Squires are masters of Technology and builder of Tartines’ infrastructure, hardware or other, new possessions.
+: **Squires** are maintainers and builders of new infrastructures.
+They ought to master new technologies and adapt them to fulfill the objectives of Tartines.

+Scribes

-Scribes are guardians of Culture, Science and Health.
+: **Scribes** are guardians of Knowledge, Culture and Science.
+They represent Tartines' desire to understand the universe and to spread the resulting knowledge.

 ## Council

+Council

-The Council is the group of members who possess voting rights within Tartines.
+: The **Council** is the group of members who possess voting rights within Tartines.

 Candidatures to become a member of the Council *must* be brought directly to the Council.
 The inclusion of new members in the Council *must* be [voted](#votes).

 Members of the Council *must* be equally great people and *must* work together towards the greater good of Tartines or of the world.

-The Council *may* also be named the “Grand Council”.
+Grand Council

+: “**Grand Council**” *may* be used as an alternate name for the Council.

 ## Loss of membership